The Frederick A. DeLuca Micro-Internship Program

 • Click here to learn more about how you can create your own Micro-Internships by approaching an employer in your network

-If you are a faculty/staff member at a Connecticut or Florida college or university:
+If you are a faculty/staff member at an eligible college or university:

 • Click here to access various resources for faculty/staff to share with your students, employer partners, and other stakeholders